Welcome to today's edition of the Rush 24-7 podcast.

 That's all that matters.

-Everybody's taken care of themselves now.
+Everybody's taking care of themselves now.

-Even America's leftists, who have always done that, but they've gotten away with enriching themselves while supposedly caring about the little guy.
+Even America's leftists who have always done that, but they've gotten away with enriching themselves while supposedly caring about the little guy.

-Well there's a whole bunch of people that think of themselves as a little guy, and they're hoping to be taken care of or thought of or accounted for in government policy, economic policy.
+Well, there's a whole bunch of people that think of themselves as a little guy, and they're hoping to be taken care of or thought of or accounted for in government policy, economic policy.

 But it isn't happening.